-We have commenced project definition and have filed Project Descriptions for the construction of Mica Units 5 and 6 with the BC Environmental Assessment Office and the Canadian Environmental Assessment Agency.
+We have commenced project definition and have filed Project Descriptions for the construction of Mica Units 5 and 6 with the BC Environmental Assessment Agency.
 Each additional unit would provide approximately 500 MW of capacity.
 No further work is being undertaken on Revelstoke Unit 6 at this time.
-(Both the Revelstoke and Mica Generating Stations were designed as six-unit generation stations.
-However, when the facilities were constructed, only four units were installed and two bays were left empty at each station.)
+Both the Revelstoke and Mica Generating Stations were designed as six-unit generation stations.
+However, when the facilities were constructed, only four units were installed and two bays were left empty at each station.